 According to state law, all school-age students must have documented proof of adequate immunization.
-We are not permitted to allow any student who does not meet these requirements into school.
-We do not accept religious exemptions.
+Any student who does not meet these requirements will not be permitted into school.
+Ma'ayanot does not accept religious exemptions.
 All required forms, including a Health form signed by a physician for entering students, must be submitted on the Magnus Health web portal prior to the first day of school.
 Student athletes who participate in after-school sports programs are also required to complete a Sports Health Examination form annually.